-tools have been used to select the desired training parameters, associations (memories) can be stored in the network by pressing the "Start Training" button with a left-click of the mouse.
+Once these tools have been used to select the desired training parameters, associations (memories) can be stored in the network by pressing the "Start Training" button with a left-click of the mouse.
 When this is done, new boxes appear on the form to show the user how training is proceeding (see the figure above).
 When training stops, two new buttons appear on the form.
 By pressing the "Continue Training" button, more training occurs using the settings that have already been selected on this form.
 By pressing the "Test Recall" button, the user moves to a new form that can be used to explore the performance of the trained network.
 The details of this form are described below.
 Of course, pressing the "Exit" button terminates the program.
 Note that as training proceeds, information about the number of sweeps, the total network SSE, and the number of hits and misses is displayed.
-In the preceding figure, training stopped after 9 epochs because SSE had dropped to zero, and there were 4 hits and 0 misses on the training patterns.
+In the preceding figure, training stopped after 105 epochs because there were 432 hits and 0 misses on the training patterns for the monk1 problem.

-TESTING WHAT THE MEMORY HAS LEARNED
+TESTING WHAT THE NETWORK HAS LEARNED